 Supplies and Direct Operating Expenses (DOE) - Includes office supplies, leases, fuel, training registration, maintenance, rent, and other direct costs not covered in other categories.
-Applicants must provide the number of vehicle and amount per vehicle on leases
+Services, such as LPR agreements, are also included in this category.
+Applicants must provide the number of vehicle and amount per vehicle on leases.